tensorflow/tfx/docs/guide/examplegen.md

 Version can be retrieved by using '{VERSION}' spec in the [input glob pattern](https://github.com/tensorflow/tfx/blob/master/tfx/proto/example_gen.proto):

-*   This spec matches to non-zero padding digits and maps the data to the relevant VERSION numbers under the SPAN.
+*   This spec matches digits and maps the data to the relevant VERSION numbers under the SPAN.
+Note that the Version spec can be used with either Span or Date spec.
 *   It could also be optionally specified with the width in the same way as SPAN spec. e.g. 'span-{SPAN}/version-{VERSION:4}/data-*'.
     For zero padding digits (e.g., `0012`), the width must be used.